Skip to content

 Kibana (ELK) Integration

-• The SOC team first needs to integrate security devices or related system logs into ELK according to their own needs, and create Rules based on business requirements.
+• The SOC team first needs to integrate security devices or related system logs into ELK according to their own needs and create Rules according to business requirements.

-• Create a Webhook Connector, set Authentication to None, and add the header Content-Type: application/json.
+• Create Webhook Connectors with Authentication as None, and add the header Content-Type: application/json.

 img_2.png

-• In each Rule in Kibana, select the Webhook Connector created above for the Action.
+• In Kibana, for each Rule, select the Webhook Connectors created above for Action.

-• Use the following JSON template for the Message content (context.hits contains the documents filtered by the alarm, i.e., the original logs):
+• The Message content uses the following JSON template (context.hits contains the documents filtered by the alert, i.e., raw logs):

 {